EstimatedEst. Read Time: 25 minutes

 It’s absolutely possible to build your chest using home upper-body workouts regardless of what equipment you’ve got available, whether we’re talking about just a set of dumbbells, a simple resistance band or no equipment at all.

-In the sections that follow, I’ll show you the best shoulder exercises with dumbbells, resistance bands and bodyweight.
+In the sections that follow, I’ll show you the best chest exercises with dumbbells, resistance bands and body weight.

 And when you give them a try, you’ll see just how effective home workouts can be!